In the three years from 2010 to 2013, Australian photographer Murray Fredericks made six journeys to the center of Greenland’s

 merely the medium, rather than the subject.

-Editor's Note: Topophilia will be shown as an exhibition at the ARC ONE gallery in Melbourne from November 6 to December 7, 2013.
+Editor's Note: Topophilia was shown as an exhibition at the ARC ONE gallery in Melbourne from November 6 to December 7, 2013.